fsevindik/mern-bookstore/README.md

 - Admin authentication to access CRUD operations.
 - Create, update, and delete books in the bookstore.
+- Any users can search books from the admin's own picks and can rate and leave comments.
 - Search functionality to find books based on specific criteria.
 - Displaying data fetched from MongoDB.